srinath-96/CRAnalytics/README.md

 The idea is to create a real time script first thata actively updates my dataset and accounts for dupe entries. once sample size is big enough(i played enough), i can do play by play analysis.

 Realistically an LLM will only ever come into play if an when i strategize how to improve my performance and i need recommendations.
 We are not even close to that stage yet.
 We will also need to deal with real time data so that our analysis can scale for time.

+EDIT:

+I booted the game up after a year and it is already not looking good :(